Dates for your diary

 Welcome to class 10.
 In year 5 we will be working very hard throughout the year to consolidate all of our previous learning, push ourselves to reach our goals and targets and to prepare ourselves for an important year next year!
 Each morning we will start with literacy based activities such as spellings, speed writing, handwriting, SPAG or guided reading followed by literacy and maths lessons.
 Afternoons will begin with maths based activities followed by topic lessons.

-Our PE day this term is Tuesday.
-PE for autumn will be basketball.
+Our PE day is Tuesday.
+PE for Autumn will be basketball and cricket.
 Remember to bring in your PE kit at the beginning of each week and it must be taken home weekly to be washed.
 All earrings need to be covered or taken out for PE lessons.

 Our Autumn term topics are:

 Homework is given out on Thursdays and usually consists of a mymaths task and weekly spellings.
 It must be returned no later than the following Tuesday.
 On occasion, children may also bring any unfinished work home to complete.

 Children are asked to bring reading books into school every day.
 Children who bring in reading books everyday will have more opportunities to read in school and change their books.
 We also ask that as parents, you encourage daily reading at home with your children.
 Lunchtime clubs and weekly helpers will also be organised to provide extra reading opportunities and to encourage a positive attitude towards reading.

 Here are some of the wonderful things we have been up to so far this term :)

 In year 5 we take on responsibility for the tuck shop.
 We learned about the roles involved in running a business, decided on which roles we wanted to apply for, interviewed for those roles and completed training.
 Our tuck shop is now up and running where our sales team are happy to serve children during each play time.
 Our stock is monitored by our stock and purchasing teams, the money is taken care of by our finance team and the whole operation is overseen by our very capable managers.